 - Esophageal cancer

-Cancer-related side effects of Valsartan had previously been undocumented, but the July 2018 voluntary recall by manufacturers cited NDMA contamination as a potential cancer risk for patients taking the popular blood pressure medication.
+Cancer-related side effects of Valsartan had previously been undocumented.
+Still, the July 2018 voluntary recall by manufacturers cited NDMA contamination as a potential cancer risk for patients taking the popular blood pressure medication.

 Even when the exposure to NDMA does not cause liver disease or digestive cancers, overexposure can lead to other serious side effects such as: